-If you are used to go camping with regular gasoline generators, you know just how loud they can be.
-This can be a nuisance with close quarter situations such as camping or emergency situations.
+If you are used to going camping with regular gasoline generators, you know just how loud they can be.
+This can be a nuisance in close-quarter situations such as camping or emergency situations.

 With solar generators, they run off of solar energy which requires no engines or gasoline.
 This makes these power stations super quiet and easy to use in just about any setting.

 Not to mention, you will not have to worry about dangerous fumes like you would with a gasoline generator.